 Live and Invest Overseas is the world's savviest source for top opportunities to live better, retire in style, invest for profit, do business, and own real estate overseas.
 Established in 2008, the Live and Invest Overseas' editors and correspondents have more experience researching and reporting on top opportunities for living well, investing for profit, doing business, and owning real estate around the world than anyone else you'll find.

-A world full of fun, adventure, and profit awaits!
-Sign up for our free daily e-letter, Overseas Opportunity Letter, and we'll send you a FREE report on the 10 Best Places To Retire In .
+Sign up for our free daily e-letter, Overseas Opportunity Letter, and we'll send you a FREE report on the 10 Best Places To Retire In , Plus FREE access to our upcoming special event, The Annual Overseas Retirement Summit held virtually on January 10th 2025.

 We Value Your Privacy!
 We will not share your email address with anyone else, period!